 These are the common signs to look out for:

 Some people are indeed born with naturally oily hair, however, many people find themselves in this situation because of unhealthy hair routines.

-You see, your scalp naturally produces sebaceous oil that moisturizers your scalp for smooth and shiny hair.
-The problem comes about when your sebaceous glands go crazy and start producing excess oil that clogs your pores and make your scalp all swampy (Ewww…).
+You see, your scalp naturally produces sebaceous oil that moisturizes your scalp for smooth and shiny hair.
+The problem comes about when your sebaceous glands go crazy and start producing excess oil that clogs your pores and make your scalp swampy.